 Patrons wishing to use the public Computer Lab must either have a Joplin library card or provide a valid photo ID to be a Guest User.
 Non-residents may purchase a library card for an annual $50 fee.
-A Guest User gets 30 minutes free every day, 45 minutes for $1 or up to 90 minutes for $2 per day.
+A Guest User gets 30 minutes free every day, 60 minutes for $1.

 A valid photo ID will have your name, photo and date of birth on it, i.e., a driver’s license, government issued identification card, military identification or passport.

-Children under 18 must have a parental consent form filled out by a parent or legal guardian in person in the Computer Lab before computer use will be granted.
+Children under 18 must have a parental consent form filled out by a parent or legal guardian in person before computer use will be granted.
 That might have already been checked when the child was registered for their library card.